aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 ![sock_shop](/images/pixie/sock_shop.png)

 This app has several bugs.
-Filtering the products with a single filter returns products with the specified tag.
-However, if two or more filters are selected (make sure to press the “Apply” button), no products will display.
-Select “clear” to clear the tags.
+One bug in the app is that filtering the catalogue doesn't work when two or more filters are selected.

+- Select at least two tags on the left panel, for example `geek` and `formal`.
+- Press `Apply`.
+- Notice that no socks show up when two or more filters are selected.
+- Make sure you hit `Clear` to clear and reselect the filters between retries.
+- You can repeat this as many times as you want.

 {{% notice info %}}
 Make sure to trigger this bug yourself.
 We will use Pixie to investigate this application bug.